Some people aren’t diagnosed with dyslexia until after they finish high school.

 An evaluation can be expensive.
 Some insurance plans will cover it, but many don’t.

 University psychology departments sometimes offer a sliding scale fee for these kinds of assessments.
 Local mental health clinics sometimes do this too.
-VR agencies may provide this kind of testing at no cost—if you or your young-adult child are accepted as a new client.
+VR agencies may provide this kind of testing at no cost for an adult who is accepted as a new client.

 As you search for qualified specialists, you may want to ask them: